Density

 array, which has one dimension more than the data arrays (and has a phase fraction between 0-1)

-Note that density values are usually not used in itself in the governing PDE's, but usually in combination with other parameters, such as $\rho g$ or $\rho c_p$. the non-dimensional value of $\rho$ may thus have very large or small values, but multiplied with the other values one often obtains numbers that are closer to one.
+Note that density values are usually not used in itself in the governing PDE's, but usually in combination with other parameters, such as $\rho g$ or $\rho c_p$.
+The non-dimensional value of $\rho$ may thus have very large or small values, but multiplied with the other values one often obtains numbers that are closer to one.